-In Foundation and Year 1 we use the Dandelion reading scheme to accelerate children's ability to read Phonic based texts that match what they have been taught.
+In Foundation and Year 1, and whilst ever the children are still learning the Phonic Code, we use the Collins Big Cat for Letters and Sounds Revised reading scheme to accelerate children's ability to read Phonic based texts that match what they have been taught.
 The use of phonically regular texts is maintained whilst ever children are still at the developmental stage of learning, unless their learning style mitigates against Phonics being their 'best method'.

 We are passionate about reading and want every child to become an avid and critical reader of books in and out of school.
 We expect all children to read for twenty minutes at home every day.
 We find that the more opportunities children have to read, the more they enjoy doing it, and choose to do it of their own accord.

 Children’s bedrooms and routines therefore need organising for this; bedrooms- as this is usually the best place to read before sleeping (certainly do not have televisions, computers and gaming consoles, phones in children’s bedrooms (see e-Safety advice).
 A simple bookshelf by a child’s bed with a range of fact & fiction books for them to browse & entertain themselves with is ideal.

 As the children move on in their competence in reading we use a mixture of schemes whilst ever the children are building stamina and fluency in reading, but all our reading stock is graded so that children have success within their confidence band.